santanag1223/MyStructs/README.md

 # Better Structures
-Personal project to create my own version of standard data structures in C++, with added functionality.
-Also a interaction interface that allows for a better understanding of the various structures.
+Project to create my own version of standard data structures in C++, with added functionality.
+Includes an interface that allows for a better understanding of the various structures as well.

 Structures Included:
 - Arrays